Provisioning Infrastructure with Terraform and Libvirt for OpenStack Deployment

 # Create the networks

-terraform applyIn this case, terraform apply will create the Networks in libvirt, unfortunatelly I can't do everything here using Opentofu in this case.
-I have to do a couple things manually:
+terraform applyIn this case, terraform apply will create the Networks in libvirt, unfortunately I can't do everything here using OpenTofu in this case.
+There's a limitation in the configuration I can do.
+So, I need to do a couple things manually:

 - Create bridge